fortissimo1997/ruby-style-guide/README.md

 * <a name="indent-when-to-case"></a>
   Indent `when` as deep as `case`.
 This is the style established in both "The Ruby Programming Language" and "Programming Ruby".
+Historically it is derived from the fact that `case` and `switch` statements are not blocks, hence should not be indented, and the `when` and `else` keywords are labels (compiled in the C language, they are literally labels for `JMP` calls).
 <sup>[[link](#indent-when-to-case)]</sup>

   ```ruby